Driveline does not offer the traditional private 1 on 1 lessons that you might typically find at a local training facility for three main reasons.

-Instead, we structure our training slots to be semi-private, where multiple throwing floor trainers are always on the floor at any given time and slots average about 3-5 athletes per trainer.
-With this method of training, athletes can actively seek out the throwing floor trainer they want to work with for advice.
-Semi-private lessons also allow our training floor staff to collaborate and analyze athletes from a much more comprehensive perspective.
+Instead, we structure our training slots to be semi-private, where multiple throwing, hitting, and high performance trainers are on the floor with groups of athletes.
+With this method of training, athletes will be able to get constant interaction with our training staff, but in a more impactful manner.
+Semi-private training also allows our training floor staff to collaborate and analyze athletes from a much more comprehensive perspective.
 Beyond that, by giving athletes the freedom to discover movement solutions organically within the constraints imposed on them by our drills and training implements, our trainees can discover the motor pattern that fits their needs best.

 If you have any questions, please do not hesitate to reach out to email@example.com.